Tuition and Fees

 New students entering the first year of a diploma, bachelor’s degree or master’s degree program at TRU can apply for entrance scholarships, awards based on merit such as academic performance or past achievements.
 Award amounts range from $500 up to the $30,000 Alvin and Lydia Grunert Entrance Scholarship.Funding Your Education

 Get advice on your finances

 We want you to be able to focus on what matters most: your education.
-From the day you are admitted to the day you graduate, the caring advisors at our Student Awards and Financial Support office are ready to help.
+From the day you are admitted to the day you graduate, the caring advisors at our Student Awards & Financial Aid office are ready to help.
 They’ll guide you through all the financial assistance options available to you including government loan programs, external funding and TRU-specific awards.Funding Your Education

 Earn while you learn